rimvaliulin/isorted/README.md

 [`isort`](https://pycqa.github.io/isort/) integration for Sublime Text.
 Make your imports great again.

-Allows to use any external installed `isort` by your favorite package manager…
+Allows to use any externally installed `isort` by your favorite package manager…

 Installation
 ------------